abhiTronix/vidgear/docs/installation/source_install.md

     ??? error "Microsoft Visual C++ 14.0 is required."

-        Installing `aiortc` on windows requires Microsoft Build Tools for Visual C++ libraries installed.
+        Installing `aiortc` on windows may sometimes requires Microsoft Build Tools for Visual C++ libraries installed.
 You can easily fix this error by installing any **ONE** of these choices:

         !!! info "While the error is calling for VC++ 14.0 - but newer versions of Visual C++ libraries works as well."